KamiAithein/BrainThunk/README.md

 ## Future:
 I have optimized the interpreter to essentially compile the source code to a graph representation, at this point it would not be too difficult to translate this intermediate language into assembly and simply have a binary.

-I would like to create a more expansive language that is an extension of BrainF*** that does not have a tape value limit and has the ability to move between tapes.